pearlchandru/BigBlueButton_AI-powered_breakouts-/README.md

 ## Step-by-step instructions to prepare generative AI moderator agent
 Step 1: Complete installation of BigBlueButton3.x.

-Step 2: Build the .js plugin-file from the given components either locally or in the BigBlueButton  server using the following scripts.  in dist folder.
+Step 2: Build the .js plugin-file from the given components either locally or in the BigBlueButton  server using the following scripts.

 ```
 cd $HOME/src/generative_AI_moderation